raspberrypilearning/drum-star/en/quiz1/question_1.md

 You have used `Events`{:class="block3events"}, `Control`{:class="block3control"}, `Sensing`{:class="block3sensing"}, `Operators`{:class="block3operators"}, `Variables`{:class="block3variables"}, `Music`{:class="block3extensions"}, and `Looks`{:class="block3looks"} blocks!

 Now it's time to reflect.
-Reflecting is an important part of learning because it helps make new connections in your brain.
+Reflecting is an important part of learning, because it helps make new connections in your brain.

 Answer the three questions below to reflect on what you've learned.